avibryant/simmer/README.md

 Algescrubber is a streaming aggregation tool.
 It can be used as a filter in a unix pipeline, and with Hadoop or similar systems, to incrementally and efficiently summarize large volumes of data using a fixed amount of memory.
 Some of the aggregations it supports include:
 * counts of unique values
-* exponential moving averages
+* exponentially decaying values
 * top k most frequent values
-* statistical moments
 * percentiles
+* min-hash signatures

 It was inspired in part by [Hadoop streaming's Aggregate package](http://hadoop.apache.org/docs/r1.1.2/streaming.html#Hadoop+Aggregate+Package), but uses the probabalistic aggregation algorithms from Twitter's [Algebird](http://github.com/twitter/algebird).
 It's not to be confused with an [algae scrubber](http://i611.photobucket.com/albums/tt191/FloydRTurbo/2011%20Aquarium%20Pics/Miscellaneous/ATS%20Designs/AS_teboLED-2.jpg), which is an entirely different kind of filter.